MBakr007/Backpropagation/README.md

 1 1 1     1   2

-## Above is a file that describes:
+#### Above is a file that describes:
 1) Network with 3 input nodes, 2 hidden and 2 output.
 2) Training is 3 examples.
 3) Second example has training example X [1 1 1.5] and output.

+##### Normalization is done by computing, for each numeric  x-data column value v, v' = (v - mean) / std dev.
+This  technique is sometimes called Gaussian normalization.